silverjuke/silverjuke/README.md

 priority on our todo-list:

 - Fix known bug: Visualisation screen freezes Silverjuke
-- Fix known bug: Editing shortcuts does not work
 - Adapt the skin
 - Fix known bug: make filenames with "%" and "#" work
 - Other bug fixes, please report bugs to